Strength Press – a better leg strengthening device

 A desire to improve patient outcomes drove Jen to initiate a better leg strengthening device than is currently available.
 The aim was for the machine to be more effective for strengthening patients lower limbs than current tools and would have had the effect of reducing the de-conditioning affect and strengthening those patients most at risk of losing their independence.

-“Within 2 days of being admitted to hospital 65% of people (especially the elderly) will start to lose muscle strength.
-It is a major factor in patients not regaining their pre-admission level of independence and causing costly delays in people being discharged back home.
-Turner wanted to work harder to prevent this de-conditioning process from happening, so she invented the Strength Press (S-Press), a portable leg strengthening device.
+“Within two days of hospital admission, 65% of people, particularly older people, begin to lose muscle strength.
+This significant factor hinders patients from regaining their pre-admission level of independence and contributes to expensive delays in discharging them back to their homes.
+Turner wanted to work harder to prevent this de-conditioning process from happening, so she invented the Strength Press (S-Press), a leg strengthening device.
 It was developed to enable patients to have a much better chance of maintaining their strength and functional abilities.”

 Having had positive feedback from the initial prototype device, produced by working with the Design Council and with the Advanced Manufacturing and Research Centre in Sheffield, Jen approached RGi to further develop the product to include push resistance on the fly and to provide a robust product design that was easy to operate and which could be made in medium volumes.